fmbenhassine/unix-stream/README.md

 # Features

-* 100% compatibles with Java 8 Streams
+* 100% compatible with Java 8 Streams
 * Intuitive, flexible and extensible API
-* A toolbox of reusable data-science components
+* A toolbox of reusable components
 * No dependencies
 * Free and open source